cptjabberwock/SplatoonPresetsList/Discord made presets/Delubrum Reginae (Normal).md

 ```
 **To do**
 ```
-Iron Splitter (Sand & Tiles) Unknown how to do it for now
+- Iron Splitter (Sand & Tiles) Unknown how to do it for now
+- Improve timing on Mercy
 ```

 ## Dahu